janboddez/indieblocks/README.md

 ## How
 IndieBlocks provides a number of blocks that can be used to add microformats to posts without having to tweak HTML.
 It also adds a number of "short-form" Custom Post Types.
 (Both are optional, like, well, all of IndieBlocks features.)

-Because we generally prefer core blocks over custom solutions, and, for certain "IndieWeb post types," a single custom block doesn't cut it, a number of so-called "block patterns" are provided as well.

 IndieBlocks also hooks into the existing Micropub plugin, so that Micropub posts are given the correct post type, and, when applicable, "microformats" blocks.

 If you're running a "block theme," it will attempt to add "microformats2" to it.
 (If your theme already supports microformats2, just leave this part disabled.)